nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**Use case: UC08 Add an interviewee**
+**Use case: UC08 Add an applicant**

 **MSS**

-1. Hiring manager requests to add an interviewee.
+1. Hiring manager requests to add an applicant.
-2. InterviewHub adds the interviewee.
+2. InterviewHub adds the applicant.

    Use case ends.